c-ngai/KirbyNightmareInDreamLand/README.md

 <br/>

-When on Game over and Level Complete Screens 'up' and 'down' arrow keys navigate between Quit and Continue buttons, to select a highlighted button, use 'space'.
+When on Game over and Level Complete Screens 'up' and 'down' arrow keys navigate between Quit and Continue buttons, to select a highlighted button, use 'enter'.

-Quit exits the program and continue restarts the game in room 1.
-Level Complete Screen happens when you enter the last door in Level 3.
+Quit exits the program and continue restarts the game in the level hub.
+Level Complete Screen happens when you enter the last door in Room 3 of each level.

+**Debug Controls:**

+Press F1 to see debug text on screen
+Press F2 to see sprite debug boxes
+Press F3 to see level debug
+Press F4 to see collision debug
+Press F5 to see the screen zoomed out which allows you to see enemy respawn/despawn behavior
+	Combine this with F3 to see where enemy spawnpoints

+IMPORTANT: Level 3 in the level hub is a testing room for debugging purposes and not an actual playable level!

 ###############################################################################

 Backlogged Tasks:

-Improve enemy spawning: make it so that enemies only load when nearby screen camera and will respawn when player goes backward through the level.
-We backlogged this task to complete in Sprint5 because it is of the features we wish to implement of having better enemy AI.
+None!

 ###############################################################################

 Known bugs:

-Player Movement:
- - if you are attacking and move the player, it lets you do movement in place instead of staying on the attack animations for fire and spark kirbys
- - slide sometimes doesn't work when you change kirby's direction after sliding and Kirby stays in crouch but will be fine again once you exit crouch
- - movements sometimes have soft locks, mostly fixed but some movement has issues when multiple commands are being executed

-Enemy:
- - PoppyBrosJr hopping sprites has a glitch
- - Flying enemy also struggles with wall collision because it is changing it's direction but not fixing the pathing
- - Looping enemy sounds don't stop when moving between levels
- - Hothead flamethrower needs to be separated out as a projectile attack (needs to be done to implement it as a collidable)

-Mouse Controller and Game State:
-- because using the mouse controller to go through rooms the game state is not changed, controls get stuck in the wrong keymap and the quit continue buttons are drawn on regular levels when you cycle to different levels after reaching the ending
-  "Game Over"/"Level Complete" screens.
-We will fix next sprint
-- if you transition between doors while moving, kirby keeps moving while transitioning
-- when you lose your final health and die, it does not enter game end sequence and you instead lose access to Kirby and have full health again
-  * we have the game over sequence coded in so we think it is an issue with state transition that we will fix next sprint
-- reset does not reset player state (if kirby enters invulnerable and reset is hit he will still be in invulnerable)

-Particles:
-- Need to stop run particles from displaying when double press happens when floating
+None!

 ###############################################################################